 When Gordon "Butch" Stewart opened his first resort, he had one very important mandate; the resort would be required to adopt a school in the community.
 Team members were to care for it and ensure that the facilities and students had what was needed to be successful.
 That was more than thirty years ago, and the beginning of a corporate commitment to community and a tradition of service that SRI has nurtured.
 "We have the resources, therefore the responsibility to act," says Stewart.

 Today, every resort under the SRI banner is required to adopt schools and in some cases, entire communities to ensure that the messages of health, safety, environmental concern, community and opportunity are shared as much as possible.
 From helping to provide new computer labs and building additional classrooms to giving scholarships for academically bright but needy students and hosting career days - our resort teams continually provide mentorship and share their knowledge and resources with our Caribbean neighbors.

-As an independent nonprofit organization, the Sandals Foundation has assumed the existing activities of Sandals Resorts International with the aim of expanding their reach to create a positive and sustainable impact on people's lives and the environment.
+As an independent non-profit organization, the Sandals Foundation has assumed the existing activities of Sandals and Beaches Resorts with the aim of expanding their reach to create a positive and sustainable impact on people's lives and the environment.
 Working with their neighbors, civic leaders, employees and partners, they have identified programs in the areas of education, environment and community to achieve their promise.